-The written-off value of disposals is not a charge against Council Tax, as the cost of fixed assets is fully provided for separate arrangements under for capital financing.
-Amounts are appropriated to the Capital Adjustment the Movement Account from in Reserves Statement.
+The written-off value of disposals is not a charge against Council Tax, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
+Amounts are appropriated to the Capital Adjustment Account from the Movement in Reserves Statement.